-Goss Family History
+Goss Family History, 1st Generation

 Our Goss family starts with Andrew Goss1 (1840-1912) in Sweden.
 Andrew followed the 1849 California Gold Rush to the United States by way of Sardinia when he was about 12 years old, probably jumping ship in San Francisco around 1853-1854.
 Upon arrival he “Americanized” his name to “Andrew Goss” (the original name is unknown but suspected to be Anders Gustafsson).